wp-plugins/flyzoo/readme.txt

 == Description ==

-All you need to reach, connect and engage your audience.
-Add a feature-rich social chat to your site in a few minutes... works with the most popular membership plugins.
+The perfect chat for your community!
+Flyzoo provides all you need to reach, connect and engage your audience.
+Add a feature-rich chat to your site in a few minutes... works with the most popular membership plugins.

-Start your 14-day free trial now, Flyzoo is the perfect chat for your community!
+Start your 14-day free trial now.

 ####Chat####